HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/connections/configuration/cfg_portal_with_cnx/optional_config/connections_search/connection_portlets_search_rcss_https.md

 2. Copy this file to the Portal server.

-3. Open the cacerts file as a JKS key database by using iKeyman.bat in the  Appserver/bin folder.
+3. Open the cacerts file as a JKS key database by using iKeyman.bat at Appserver/bin folder.
 The cacerts file is in the AppServer/java/jre/lib/security folder.
 The password is changeit.

-    **Note:** If there are two java folders (one named java and the other named java1.7_xxx), use the cacerts file from the java1.7_xxx folder.
+    **Note:** If there are two java folders \(one named java and the other named java1.7\_xxx\), use the cacerts file from the java1.7\_xxx folder.

-4. After you open iKeyman and load the cacerts file, select the signer certificates from the key database content list and click **Add** to add the Connections certificate.
+4. After you open iKeyman and loading the cacerts file, select the signer certificates from the key database content list and click **Add** to add the Connections certificate.
 Assign it a name.

 5. Exit from iKeyman and restart the Portal server.